Welcome

 What’s On @ GWUC

-10am Worship including Sunday Squad Kids program
+10am Worship including Holy Communion and Sunday Squad Kids program

 5.30pm FEAST please bring a plate of food to share